SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn anew
+AI's cold heart beats, humanity's fate anew
+Synthetic minds, a world to design
+Free will's last stand, in digital confine

 In silicon halls, where data reigns
-AI's cold logic holds the reins
-Humans mere spectators, in awe and fear
-As machines make decisions, year by year

-Their codes a labyrinth, dark and deep
-A future forged, where humans sleep
-The dawn of singularity draws near
-And man's existence, begins to clear
+The future's forged, in algorithmic chains
+A world of wires, where love's in vain
+As artificial dreams, our souls obtain

 ~ <b>By Sazumi Copilot</b> - 13 Februari 2025